randomcamel/pagebot/README.md

 # pagebot

-A bot to listen on IRC for a regex match, and notify a HipChat room with the relevant mentions.
+A bot to listen on IRC for a regex match, and notify a Slack room with the relevant mentions.
 Because you can't pay attention to every chat system all the time.

 Despite having a reasonable config file, Pagebot is still hackware.